-- Natural Environment: Four applications were refused due to its impact on areas of landscape importance (one for AGLV; three for AONB) - Green Belt: Just over 80% of applications (177) were approved with conditions.
-25 applications were refused for reasons related to the designation, with all of them representing inappropriate development within Green Belt, failing to demonstrate very special circumstances - Heritage: 26 applications were refused for having an unacceptable impact on heritage assets - most notably Conservation Areas (13) - Proactive Approach to Development: There was a 14.6% decrease in the number of pre-application requests (from 274 to 234) - Accessibility of New Development: 84.3% of completed residential dwellings and 100.0% of commercial floorspace completed within the last twelve months were located within 15 minutes' walk of a public transport stop or walking distance to a town centre - Flood Risk: In line with Core Strategy Policy CS10, no new developments were permitted contrary to Environmental Agency advice on flooding - Air Quality: All of the borough's 9 air quality management areas have seen an improvement in air quality - Sites of Special Scientific Interest: 96.4% of the borough's Sites of Special Scientific Interest are in a favourable or recovering condition; this is above the Department for Environment, Food & Rural Affair's target of 95%
+- Natural Environment: No applications were refused due to its impact on areas of landscape importance. - Green Belt: 78% of applications (114) were approved with conditions.
+20 applications were refused for reasons related to the designation, with all of them representing inappropriate development within Green Belt, failing to demonstrate very special circumstances. - Heritage: 14 applications were refused for having an unacceptable impact on heritage assets most notably Conservation Areas (10). - Proactive Approach to Development: There was an 8.1% increase in the number of pre-application requests (from 234 to 253). - Accessibility of New Development: 94.0% of completed residential dwellings and 97.4% of commercial floorspace completed within the last twelve months were located within 15 minutes' walk of a public transport stop or walking distance to a town centre. - Flood Risk: In line with Core Strategy Policy CS10, no new developments were permitted contrary to Environmental Agency advice on flooding. - Air Quality: All of the borough's air quality management areas have seen an improvement in air quality in this monitoring period, except at Horley's monitoring stations. - Sites of Special Scientific Interest: 96.4% of the borough's Sites of Special Scientific Interest are in a favourable or recovering condition; this is above the Department for Environment, Food & Rural Affair's target of 95%.